segmentio/segment-docs/src/getting-started/use-cases/setup.md

 ### Step 2: Pick your business goal and select a use case

 > info "Choosing a use case"
 > Segment lets you implement one use case.
-If you're not sure which use case to choose, view [Choosing a use Case](/docs/getting-started/use-cases/guide).
+If you're not sure which use case to choose, view [Choosing a Use Case](/docs/getting-started/use-cases/guide).

 1. In the **What is your business goal?** screen, select **Personalize communications and product experiences**, then click **Next**.
 2. Segment moves you to the **Which use case would you like to set up?** screen.
 Choose **Personalize winback**, then click **Next**.